What 49 CFR Part 40 Is

 What Counts as a Refusal — §40.191

-- 1Failure to appear for a test within the time set by the employer
+- 1Fail to appear for any test except a pre-employment test, within a reasonable time set by the employer (§40.191(a)(1))

-- 2Failure to remain at the testing site until the process is complete
+- 2Fail to remain at the testing site until the process is complete — but an employee who leaves before the testing process commences for a pre-employment test has not refused (§40.191(a)(2))

 Consequences of Refusal